 Who I Teach

 I’m happy to work with both kids and adults.
-I’ve taught guitar lessons full-time for sixteen years now and have enjoyed working with folks from just about every age group.
+I’ve taught guitar lessons full-time for 24 years total, 14 years via webcam, and have enjoyed working with folks from just about every age group.

 What I Teach

 I teach folk and rock music on acoustic and electric guitar.
 Most of my students want to learn their favorite songs, how to strum chords, how to play solos, how to jam with their friends, how to fingerpick.
 Other areas I’ve helped folks out with include songwriting, music theory, reading music, how to figure things out by ear, and home recording.

 I love teaching music to kids.
 We usually start with melodies along a single string, learning the basics of fretting notes, and move into chords as we progress.
 We also do some singing, play rhythm games, and get up and move around.
 My youngest guitar students have been 7 years old, but I’m up for playing music with younger kids if they’re interested.
 It helps for a parent to be silently present for the first couple lessons, to keep young students focused during our Zoom guitar lesson.

 I host an online performance for students once or twice a year, sort of a Virtual Coffee Shop Jam.
 Students of all levels film themselves playing songs they’ve been working on, send the files to me, and then I host a big Zoom call for participants and their families around the world.
 We share our songs, applaud for each other, and I play a few songs myself.
 It’s an optional event, but I’ve gotten a lot of positive feedback from participants who found it to be an inspiring experience and a great goal to work toward.

 Just like the Coffee Shop Jam, recording can be great goal to motivate your practicing.
 If you get super ambitious, we could even make a whole album – here’s one.